davidanderle/HA-eink-display/README.md

 - Display data

 I could not make serial communication work from WSL2 on my laptop, therefore I am using a slightly more convoluted way to communicate with the board.
+My setup is in VSCode + PowerShell terminal.
 1. Download the latest [esptool](https://github.com/espressif/esptool/releases/tag/v4.6.2) to program the ESP32-S3 through its ROM bootloader
 2. Download the latest [micropython .bin](https://micropython.org/download/UM_PROS3/)
 3. Put the ProS3 in download mode: